makersacademy/airport_challenge/README.md

 Based on the specification, I wrote tests to expect the following when a new Airport class is created:
 - A hangar to store the planes is instantiated
 - An instance of weather is instantiated

+### Losing sight, conclusion

+I panicked for a few hours and then started editing the code out of frustration.
+After taking a break and coming back, I managed to start thinking clearer and started to write tests to satisfy only the requirements specified in the user stories.
+I realised that I started thinking of scenarios that were outside the scope of the user requirements.

+In the end, I've barely managed to understand the concept of BDD in RSpec, using standard ruby code as a crutch to get the tests working.
+Looking forwards, I would like to refactor a lot of the code to block/stub the lines where I was calling for other classes.